-Carefully, I poured the Three King’s Oil in three places at the base of the tree, and I prayed out the scripture verses as well as I could in the dim light .
-Afterwards, I placed my hands back on the tree and released the healing oil to the waterways to clear them out and released the fire of God to the tower for it to burn brightly.
-As I did, I started to double over and intensely groan as the glory of the Lord poured through me, like the night before when I had read Lana’s word about fire coming from the mouth of the prophet and opening the gates declaring, “Awaken’.
+Carefully, I poured the Three King’s Oil in three places at the base of the tree as Papa had directed, and I prayed out loud the scripture verses as well as I could in the dim light.
+Afterward, I placed my hands back on the tree and released the healing oil to the waterways to clear them out and I released the fire of God onto the tower - for it to burn brightly.
+As I did this, I started to double over and igroan intensely as the glory of the Lord poured through me, much like the night before when I had read Lana’s word about fire coming from the mouth of the prophet and opening the gates declaring, “Awaken.”

-Then, I heard the Lord say, “That’s enough,” so I stepped back to see if I noticed anything in the spirit, because up until that time I hadn’t.
-I squinted my eyes in the natural, because the only light I had now was from the lamp posts that were scattered here and there across the campus lawn.
-Yet, as I starred at the dimly lit tree, I saw the similar overlay of a huge tower on top of the palmetto that went up into the sky.
+Then, I heard the Lord say, “That’s enough,” so I stepped back to see if I noticed anything in the Spirit, because up until that time I had not.
+This time, I squinted my eyes in the natural, because the only light I had now was from the lamp posts that were scattered here and there across the campus lawn.
+As I stared at the dimly lit tree, I saw what appeared to be an overlay of a huge tower on top of the palmetto that went up into the sky.
 At last, I could distinguish a small fire that burned on top of the tower.
-Then, to the right of the tree, I perceived a very, tall angel standing next to the tree.
-He was taller than the tree and was now guarding the tower.
+Then, to the right of the tree, I perceived a very tall angel standing next to the tree.
+He was taller than the tree and was now guarding the tower!

 I asked Dr. Woodburn if she perceived anything, and she responded, “Not really, except there is a song resonating in my heart.
 It’s an old hymn.”
 She began to hum it softly.
 I joined in as she got to the chorus.